 My Visit To Hornbill Festival

-My visit to Hornbill happened more out of luck than an immediate desire.
-It all started when a 3-day blog trip invites with Datsun India, and three other travel-bloggers, landed in my inbox, and I couldn’t be happier because attending this festival was in my bucket-list, ever since it started more than a decade ago.
+My visit to the Hornbill Festival happened more out of luck than an immediate desire.
+It all started when a 3-day blog trip invites with Datsun India, and three other travel-bloggers, landed in my inbox, and I couldn’t be happier because attending this festival was in my bucket list ever since I heard about it.
 However, due to one reason or the other, I could not make it.

-What made the invite even better was the fact that other than Hornbill Festival, we had some of the best places to visit in Kohima in our itinerary.
+What made the invite even better was the fact that other than the Hornbill Festival, we had some of the best places to visit in Kohima in our itinerary.
 For 2 days we travelled from Kohima to Kishama to explore Hornbill Festival And for one day, we explored Kohima.
-In short, there was more for us in store than just the cultural overdose of the festival.
+In short, there was more for us in store than just the cultural overdose at the Hornbill Festival.